 37) Check out Downtown Container Park

 Travelers visiting Las Vegas may be surprised to find a different kind of entertainment downtown.
-Downtown Container Park is an open-air shopping center made up of repurposed shipping containers.
+Downtown Container Park is an open-air shopping center comprising repurposed shipping containers.

 38) Visit The Golden Nugget Hotel

-The hotel is located in the heart of the Las Vegas Strip, making it easy to walk to other hotels and attractions.
+The hotel is located in the heart of the Las Vegas Strip, making walking to other hotels and attractions quick.
 The Golden Nugget is one of the most popular hotels in Las Vegas, and it is easy to see why.
 The hotel is well-known for its luxury accommodations and its exciting casino.

 If you are looking for an unforgettable experience in Las Vegas, be sure to visit the Golden Nugget Hotel.